martinlowinski/ilp-ping/README.md

 This software is in a very early stage, expect breaking changes.

-The core ping functionality is based on [moneyd-gui](https://github.com/interledgerjs/moneyd-gui).
+The core ping functionality is based on [moneyd-gui](https://github.com/interledgerjs/moneyd-gui) and [connector.land](https://github.com/interledger/connector.land).